 The taxpayer can claim the Capital Gains Exemption under Section 54EE while filing ITR for that particular financial year.
 The taxpayer needs to file ITR-2 on the income tax website on or before the due date of 31st July.

-What is the amount of exemption available under Section 54EE of Income Tax Act?
+What is the amount of exemption available?

 As mentioned above, the Amount of Exemption under Section 54EE of the Income Tax Act will be the least of the following: